 A more diverse supply is also essential to achieve significantly lower-carbon electricity supply.
 The 2020 target is a 100 MW large-scale renewable energy supply and a 300 MW other, cleaner supply.
-Some of this will be achieved through the ongoing national REIPPP, while the balance will have to be through City power purchase agreements or City-owned power plants.
+Some of this will be achieved through the ongoing national REIPPP (renewable energy independent power producers programme), while the balance will have to be through City power purchase agreements or City-owned power plants.